List of Once Upon a Time characters: Henry Mills

+Jiminy Cricket

-Jiminy Cricket/Dr. Archibald Hopper (seasons 1-4, 6-7) portrayed by Raphael Sbarge, Morgan Roff, and Adam Young, is the son of con artists who desires to live an honest life but is too weak-willed to leave his family.
+Jiminy Cricket/Dr. Archibald Hopper (seasons 1–4, 6–7), portrayed by Raphael Sbarge, Morgan Roff, and Adam Young, is the son of con artists who desires to live an honest life but is too weak-willed to leave his family.
 In the Enchanted Forest, after accidentally turning a couple into puppets, Jiminy gains the help of the Blue Fairy to make amends with the couple's son, Geppetto.
 The Blue Fairy turns him into a cricket and he serves as Geppetto's conscience.
 After the curse is cast, he becomes Dr. Archibald Hopper, Storybrooke's psychotherapist.
 He also owns a dalmatian dog named Pongo.
 After the curse breaks, he is reunited with his former friends.
-He later officiates Emma and Killian's wedding, and many more to come, as it was mentioned in 7th season by Regina.
+He later officiates Emma and Killian's wedding.

+The Huntsman

-The Huntsman/Sheriff Graham Humbert (seasons 1-2) portrayed by Jamie Dornan, is a nameless hunter who is a solitary recluse.
+The Huntsman/Sheriff Graham Humbert (seasons 1–2), portrayed by Jamie Dornan, is a nameless hunter who is a solitary recluse.
 In the Enchanted Forest, he is raised by wolves.
 He is recruited by the Evil Queen to kill Snow White.
 However, he has a change of heart and spares her, angering the Evil Queen who rips his heart and keeps it in her vault.
 He then becomes one of her Black Knights as punishment.
-He is transported to Storybrooke by the Evil Queen's curse wherw he is Sheriff Graham Humbert, the town's sheriff.
+He is transported to Storybrooke by the Evil Queen's curse where he is Sheriff Graham Humbert, the town's sheriff.
 He was also involved in numerous flings with Madame Mayor, Regina.
 However, after Emma Swan's arrival, he begins to remember his former life, but is killed by Regina before he could reveal it to Emma.